syncfusion-content/flutter-docs/Flutter/circular-charts/datalabel.md

 ## Hide datalabel for 0 value

 Data label in circular charts if the data label hide for point value is 0.Connector line should also be hidden for this case when labels are placed outside.

-[`isVisibleForZeroValues`]() - used to hide the datalabel for 0 values.
+[`isVisibleForZeroValues`]() - used to hide the data label for 0 values.

 {% highlight dart %}